-Note: all page and citation info for the quotes below refers to the Dover Publications edition of Heart of Darkness published in 1990.
+Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of Heart of Darkness published in 1990.

 Part 1 Quotes

 The old river in its broad reach rested unruffled at the decline of day, after ages of good service done to the race that peopled its banks, spread out in the tranquil dignity of a waterway leading to the uttermost ends of the earth...
 Hunters for gold or pursuers of fame, they all had gone out on that stream, bearing the sword, and often the torch, messengers of the might within the land, bearers of a spark from the sacred fire.
 What greatness had not floated on the ebb of that river into the mystery of an unknown earth!...The dreams of men, the seed of commonwealth, the germs of empires.

 'And this also,' said Marlow suddenly, 'has been one of the dark places of the earth.

 In some inland post feel the savagery, the utter savagery, had closed round him—all that mysterious life of the wilderness that stirs in the forest, in the jungles, in the hearts of wild men.
 There's no initiation either into such mysteries.
 He has to live in the midst of the incomprehensible, which is detestable.
 And it has a fascination, too, which goes to work upon him.
 The fascination of the abomination—you know.
 Imagine the growing regrets, the longing to escape, the powerless disgust, the surrender, the hate.